-The task of designing, procuring, and commissioning a SCADA System for gas or liquid measurement is complex and tedious.
+The task of designing, procuring, and commissioning a gas measurement system is complex and tedious.
 Asking vendors the right questions and seeking information from others with experience will lead to the right system for the decision-maker.
-The key components and basic features required in the measurement system are the same whether the system is small with a single PC platform or is large with a broad LAN/WAN network.
-Keep your focus on the operations-oriented functions pre-defined as requirements for the system and evaluate all vendor products in regard to them.
+The key components and basic features required in a gas measurement system are the same whether the system is small with a single PC platform or is large with a LAN network.
+Keep the focus on the required basic system functions to be provided and evaluate the system in regard to them.
 This is far more important than being influenced by the day-to-day bells and whistles offered by vendors to hock their wares.
 Don't be afraid to ask to see "under the hood".